area9innovation/fast/readme.md

 It supports a range of backends, and helps make code in these languages work together.

+It provides seamless integration of many languages into the same source code, even across client and server.
+One program can contain everything you need everywhere.

+It does that by allowing you to use code from any language in your program, produce all executables from one source base, and mix everything together using Fastlåst.

+It will handle the separate compiling and linking of the executables, as well as help send data across library, language, and instance/computer barriers.

 ### Requirements

 - flow.
 Check out https://github.com/area9innovation/flow9